shaun346/Self-learning-track-bot/README.md

 **What I Actually Built & Learnt This Week**
-This week, I finally got to move away from rigid, rule-based programming (writing endless "if-else" loops) and stepped into Reinforcement Learning (RL).
+This week, I finally stepped into Reinforcement Learning (RL).
 Instead of telling the car exactly what to do, I set up a system where it learns how to drive through absolute trial and error.Using Gymnasium and the PPO algorithm, I coded two different track environments from scratch:

 The Circular Track: A simple, donut-shaped track.
 Checking if the car was in or out of bounds was easy here because I just used a basic radius formula from the center point $(0,0)$.The Multi-Turn S-Curve Track: A much tougher layout built by stringing together a bunch of 2D coordinate points (Waypoints).To give the car "eyes," I built a 5-ray Lidar sensor array.
 It basically shoots out virtual lasers ahead and to the sides to measure distances to the walls.
 This feeds a neat array of geometric data straight into the neural network so it can decide how to steer or when to hit the gas.